-The researchers used Argonne’s Advanced Photon Source (APS), a DOE Office of Science User Facility, to analyze how organic solar cells’ crystal structures develop as they are produced under various conditions.
+The researchers used Argonne’s Advanced Photon Source (APS), a DOE Office of Science User Facility, to analyse how the crystal structures of organic solar cells develop, as they are produced under various conditions.

-The focus of the study was on the photoactive layer of the cell, built from thin films that absorb energy from sunlight and then convert the energy into electric current.
-The team then produced the films with spin coating—a widely used process for film fabrication in the laboratory.
+The focus of the study was the photoactive layer of the cell, built from thin films that absorb energy from sunlight, and then convert the energy into electric current.
+The team then produced the films with spin coating—a widely-used process for film fabrication in the laboratory.

 “It was the stability and reproducibility of this specific spin-coating setup that allowed this study to happen,” Northwestern graduate student Eric Manley, the first author of the study, said in a statement.

-The films produced more slowly with additives generally performing better than the more rapidly formed films.
+The films produced more slowly with additives generally performed better than the more rapidly-formed films.

 “Producers of solar cells will often go to the next step in production quickly after spin coating, which has the potential to lock the morphology while the structure is still forming,” Manley said.
 “This can significantly affect the cell’s performance, positively and negatively.

-“We discovered that we needed to report the time between fabrication steps to control conditions to reproduce optimized results.”
+“We discovered that we needed to report the time between fabrication steps, to control conditions to reproduce optimised results.”

-The next step will be to study structures that are more complex and examine how different choices can optimize performance.
+The next step will be to study structures that are more complex and examine how different choices can optimise performance.

 “We hope this will pave the way to making these cells more viable for everyday applications,” Joseph Strzalka, a physicist and member of the Time-Resolved Research group within Argonne’s X-Ray Sciences division, said in a statement.